djhmateer/djhmateer.github.io/_posts/2021-04-25-accelero xtreme iv gpu cooler on msi amd 7970 .md

 image: /assets/2021-04-12/card2.jpg
 ---

+**Update 17th May 2021 After a month of working well the card started locking up with a solid colour on the screen.
+I've had to abandon this idea - don't know what went wrong**

 [![Accelero Xtreme IV](/assets/2021-04-12/card2.jpg "Accelero Xtreme IV")](/assets/2021-04-12/card2.jpg)

 [My MSI AMD 7970 card](/2021/01/27/amd-7970-graphics-card-and-philips-BDM4037U-monitor) used to scream like a banshee on full load.
 It was loud.